Username4Fabian/MailResponses/README.md

 Session session = Session.getInstance(props, auth);
 ```

-The `EmailUtil.sendEmail` method is then called to send the email.
-This method takes the email session, to email, from email, subject, and message as parameters.
+The `EmailUtil.sendEmail` method is then called to send the emailDummy.
+This method takes the emailDummy session, to emailDummy, from emailDummy, subject, and message as parameters.

 ```java
 EmailUtil.sendEmail(session, toEmail, fromEmail, subject, message);
 ```

-In summary, the `SendMail` class is a simple example of how to send emails from an Outlook account using the JavaMail API.
-It demonstrates how to set up an email session, authenticate with an Outlook account, and send an email.
+In summary, the `SendMail` class is a simple example of how to send emailDummies from an Outlook account using the JavaMail API.
+It demonstrates how to set up an emailDummy session, authenticate with an Outlook account, and send an emailDummy.

 <br>
 <br>

 ## Documentation - Frontend - 01.12.2023:
 ### index.html:
-The provided code is an HTML document that serves as the main interface for an email client application.
+The provided code is an HTML document that serves as the main interface for an emailDummy client application.
 The document structure is defined using standard HTML tags such as `<!DOCTYPE html>`, `<html>`, `<head>`, and `<body>`.

 ```html
 <!DOCTYPE html>